mackacavs/bookmark-manager/README.md

 As a user,
 So that I can look at my favourite page again,
 I'd like to add a bookmark to my bookmark manager.

+As a user
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark.
 ```

 ![User Story 1](public/User story 1.png)